 Whether you choose to go for a full meditation session or simply take a few minutes just to breathe deeply when you can, you’ll notice how just focusing on your breathing can bring you back to the present moment, improve your focus – and your life.

-Assuming that you take daily showers or baths – alone LOL – this is the perfect time to fit some mindfulness into your day.
+Shower time is the perfect time to fit some mindfulness into your day.

 You’re alone, in your most vulnerable state.